b20417/mygit-repo/README.md

 # mygit-repo
-Thhis is for tutorial purpose
+This is for tutorial purpose